Predicting the Life of Your Marriage

 Most relationships don't last.

-Some collapse fairly early, others limp along for decades, some have the traumatic denouement when suddenly one person decides s/he wants out.
+Some collapse fairly early, others limp along for decades.
+Some have the traumatic denouement when suddenly one person decides s/he wants out.
+Others drag on for years, in a cold indifference.

 To pretend your relationship is 'different' is to set yourself up for the major heart break.